Building a complete contact form with PHP & HTML

 The code is pretty straightforward but let’s still quickly go through it.
 First, we put our message and user’s IP in an array ($data) then we create a new instance of the GuzzleHTTP client and pass JSON encoded $data along with our API key from OOPSpam Dashboard. $code variable holds HTTP response code from OOPSpam API.
 In case of successful response code (200 ) from the API, we convert response body to JSON object and assign value of Score to $score.
 Finally, the function returns $score.

-🚨 Important: For most cases, Score:3 or higher is considered spam.
+🚨 Important: For most cases, Score:3 and higher is considered spam.

 Here is the complete code without email notification (we are going to integrate that next):